MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 2. In the **XML Mapping** pane, right-click the control that corresponds to the report data item that contains the fields that you want repeated, choose **Insert Content Control**, and then choose **Repeating**.

 3. Inside the content control of the repeater, start the bulleted or numbered list (from *Home* > *Paragraph*).
-This will add a single entry in the list.
+This adds a single entry in the list.

 4. Now add the repeating fields to the list entry as follows: